UMGC

 Salesforce Developer

-Coming out of college, Christian Rondon couldn’t wait to start his career in software development.
-Having graduated from University of Maryland University College (now University of Maryland Global Campus) with a degree in computer science and approximately two years of software development experience, Christian figured he did everything necessary to land a job right out of college.
+Coming out of college, Christian couldn’t wait to start his career in software development.
+With a degree in computer science and two years of software dev experience, he thought he had done everything to land a job right out of college.

-But despite two years of experience and a college degree, he – like his peers – found it hard to break into the tech industry.
+However, he found it hard to break into the tech industry.

 Rather than get dejected, Christian knew he just needed an opportunity to showcase his talents and aptitude.
 That’s when he came across Revature. ”I feel like Revature can really bridge that gap,” Rondon said. ”They teach you very detailed lessons in different technologies, and you can hit the ground running after the training program.”